Are LinkedIn Video Downloaders Safe to Use?

 Real-World Risk Scenarios (What Actually Goes Wrong)

-From practical observation, most users face issues in these situations:
+From practical observation, most users face problems in situations like:

 • Clicking ads that mimic download buttons